Skip to content

 • Account list on the right

-• Runtime Gmail, IMAP, and SMTP-backed accounts
+• Runtime Gmail, Outlook, IMAP, and SMTP-backed accounts

 • Editable config-backed accounts where supported